mdda/mdda.github.io/_posts/OSS/2015-07-07-nvidia-on-fedora-22.md

 see my [OpenCL post](http://blog.mdda.net/oss/2014/11/02/building-clblas/), since you need to install this before running ``cmake`` above).

+It may also complain about :

+{% highlight bash %}
+    runtime library [libOpenCL.so.1] in /usr/lib64 may be hidden by files in:
+      /usr/local/cuda/lib64
+{% endhighlight %}

+This won't affect the CUDA functionality (OpenCL impact TBD).

 Next, install the Python component (after going into the same ``virtualenv``) :